ipld/edelweiss/README.md

 # Documentation

 The current state of the language and how to use the compiler is covered in the [Edelweiss for users](doc/slides/user-milestone1-slides.pdf) slides.
+Examples of the canonical representation of Edelweiss types are provided in [Reprsentations of types](doc/representations.md).

 A [complete working example](examples/gen-routing-api/routing.go) — which defines a toy routing service API — is provided in this repo.
 The [resulting generated code](examples/gen-routing-api/proto/proto_edelweiss.go) is also included in the repo for your viewing convenience.